makrai/notes/maynez2005-faithful-abs-summ.md

 * We conducted a large scale human evaluation of neural extreme abs summ models
   * types of hallucinations they produce
   * substantial amounts of hallucinated content in all model generated summs
-  * pretrained models are better summarizers not only in terms of raw metrics, i.e., ROUGE, but also in generating faithful and factual summaries
+  * pretrained models are better summarizers not only in terms of ROUGE, but also in generating faithful and factual summaries
   * textual entailment measures better correlate with faithfulness than std ones
     * potentially leading the way to automatic evaluation metrics as well as training and decoding criteria